College of Atmospheric and Geographic Sciences

 First-year students and all other prospective A&GS students who have not yet met the requirements for admission to the College of Atmospheric and Geographic Sciences are admitted to University College.
 Inquiries concerning admission to the University and University College should be addressed to the Office of Admissions.
-Students are cautioned however, that the admission requirements for the College of Atmospheric and Geographic Sciences programs are more stringent than the requirements for admission to the University.
-New students considering majoring in any of the Colleges programs should complete as a minimum the following high school preparatory work:
+Prospective students considering majoring in any of the College’s programs should complete as a minimum the following high school preparatory work:

-Students will be admitted to the College of Atmospheric and Geographic Sciences from University College once they declare a geography or meteorology major and complete the following requirements:
+Students are admitted to the College of Atmospheric and Geographic Sciences from University College once they declare a major in geography, environmental sustainability, geographic information science, or meteorology, and complete the following requirements:

-In addition to your A&GS faculty adviser, the professional staff in the Colleges Student Services Center (located in Sarkeys Energy Center, Room 710) is available to assist students with degree checks, transfer equivalencies, and any problems of an academic nature.
-Students may call (405) 325-3101 to schedule an appointment.
+In addition to the adviser in your academic unit, the Dean’s Office (NWC, Room 3630) is available to assist students with degree checks, transfer equivalencies, and any problems of an academic nature.
+Students may call (405) 325-3095 to schedule an appointment.

 Please note that the responsibility for meeting graduation requirements lies with the student and not with the adviser, the school/department, or the Dean.

-Students whose major, combined retention or OU retention grade point averages fall below 2.00 are placed on enrollment agreement.
-Students on enrollment agreement will be denied enrollment privileges through the College of Atmospheric and Geographic Sciences following any semester in which satisfactory scholastic progress toward a 2.00 has not been made.
+Students whose major, combined retention or OU retention grade point averages fall below 2.25 are placed on academic contract.
+Students on academic contract are denied enrollment privileges through the College of Atmospheric and Geographic Sciences following any semester in which satisfactory scholastic progress toward a 2.25 has not been made.